RohithReddyGK/DOM-Manipulation/README.md

 1. Clone or download this repository.
 2. Ensure the images are placed in an `Images/` folder.
-3. Open `DOM Manipulation.html` in any modern browser.
+3. Open `index.html` in any modern browser.
 4. Use **Previous** and **Next** buttons to browse the events.

 ---